Quick Start

 # Make the POST request to insert the document

-response = requests.post(f"{collection_url}/document", headers=headers, data=json.dumps(document))
+response = requests.post(f"{COLLECTION_URL}/document", headers=headers, data=json.dumps(data))

 # Check the response